 In 2001 the Band opened new band rooms at 21 Auckland Street, Blenheim, incorporating rehearsal and social rooms with leased out dance studios below.
 The converted squash courts are the envy of most NZ bands and serve as a musical and performing arts hub in Marlborough.

 Marlborough District Brass proudly represented Marlborough and New Zealand on the world stage in the 1992 at the Sydney Easter Show, Canberra’s ANZAC parade, and Tendo (Japan) Asian Disabled Olympics where the band performed a 10 minute marching display.
 Further international representation came in 2017 when the band paraded at the Shanghai International Music Festival.

-The band is a regular competitor at the New Zealand National Brass Band Championships, and after working steadily up the “B” grade in the 1970’s and 80’s peaked at 2nd “A” grade aggregate in 2007 behind an Australian band, making Marlborough top NZ band for the year.
+The band is a regular competitor at the New Zealand National Brass Band Championships, and after working steadily up the “B” grade in the 1970’s, 80’s, and 90's before moving to the "A" grade in 2000.
+The Band peaked at 2nd “A” grade aggregate in 2008 behind an Australian band, making Marlborough top NZ band for the year.
 Since then the Band has regularly competed in “A” grade, and proudly hosted the 2018 NZ National Brass Band Championships in Blenheim.

 In 2021 the Band regraded to "B" grade.